What is Shito?

 Spoken mainly in the southwestern coastal region of my beautiful Ghana, “shito” translates to “pepper” in the Ga language.

 Gloria’s Shito is "the gateway to Ghana through food; no passport required".
 A beautifully crafted and time intensive condiment, made by the careful selection and blending of hot peppers, ginger, garlic, onions, tomatoes (and often fish) to capture a bloom of umami & spice; richly elevating a large variety of international cuisines.

 Shito; Ghana's beloved traditional condiment.
 After moving to Scotland and finally the United States as a teenager, I often found myself missing the dynamic flavors of Ghana's most sought-after street condiment.
 As a child (and long before street vendors were the hipster fast-food of choice), I'd often roam the outskirts of Accra with my school mates, pooling together what little change we may have had in order to share and enjoy the smile evoking flavors of Ghana.
 Be it a protein such as goat, chicken or fish, a multitude of fresh vegetables or “bready” carb's, shito made everything taste as it should; joyful.

 My family's move “west” left a void in my heart, as there would no longer be road side food carts accommodating my insatiable shito desires.
 Enter my super (food) hero mother, Mabel.
 After moving west, my mom would often fill my new found emptiness with her homemade and improvised interpretation of the revered Ghanaian condiment.
 Once again, I (and my younger brothers) had our beloved shito.

-After many long overdue years away from my native Ghana, recently I returned.
+After many long overdue years away from my native Ghana, I returened back in 2019 on a visit with my family.
 Long awaited, I quickly found myself (once again) craving the savory joy that is Ghanaian cuisine.
 Initially if for no other reason than simple nostalgia, I dove right in as if no beat was skipped; I was overcome by the self-indulgence of “shito privilege”.